remogatto/clingon/README.md

 Clingon exploits a fully concurrent and (hopefully) clean design.
 Basically, there are two goroutine running in parallel:

-* The console goroutine: it exposes command-line functionalities to client code.
+* The console goroutine exposes command-line functionalities to client code.
 Client code sends characters and commands to this goroutine in order to modify the console state.

-* The renderer goroutine: it receives console instances (forwarded by the console goroutine) in order to render a graphical representation of the console state.
+* The renderer goroutine receives console instances (forwarded by the console goroutine) in order to render a graphical representation of the console state.

 <pre>
  +---------------+	      +---------------+